Humza Yousaf sworn in as Scotland's leader as bid for unity falters

 During his leadership campaign, Yousaf had said he would depart from Sturgeon's "inner circle" style of leadership in favour of a "big tent" approach.

-Forbes, who had questioned Yousaf's record in government during the leadership campaign, posted on Twitter a reminder of the closeness of the contest, while saying Yousaf had her "full support".
+Forbes, who questioned Yousaf's record in government during the leadership campaign, posted on Twitter on Tuesday a reminder of the closeness of the contest, while saying Yousaf had her "full support".

-Yousaf said on Tuesday that Shona Robison - a close friend of Sturgeon - will serve as his deputy first minister.
-More appointments to cabinet roles are expected on Wednesday afternoon.
+The business minister, Ivan McKee, who backed Forbes in the leadership contest, also said he quit the government after being offered a job he considered a demotion.

 ((Andrew.MacAskill@thomsonreuters.com; +447818584430; Reuters Messaging: andrew.macaskill@thomsonreuters.com))